launchdarkly/go-test-helpers/README.md

 Subpackage `ldservices` is specifically for testing LaunchDarkly SDK client components; it provides HTTP handlers that simulate the service endpoints used by the SDK.

+Subpackage `testbox` provides the ability to write tests-of-tests within the Go testing framework.

 ## Usage

 Import any of these packages in your test code: